flexera-public/policy_templates/automation/aws/aws_account_credentials/msp/README.md

 The [Provider-Specific Credentials](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm) page in the docs has detailed instructions for setting up Credentials for the most common providers.

+### MSP Requirements

+The Flexera Credential listed above must be for a Flexera user that has the listed roles for all child organizations.
+Your MSP automation should ensure such a user exists and is added with the appropriate roles to every child organization you wish to monitor.

 ## Supported Clouds

 - AWS